thurloat/thurloat.github.com/posts/2009-09-22-google-app-engine-case-study.rst

 Preview
 =======

-    "... we saw over 1,000,000 page views from 93 countries around the world, and experienced incredible stability and scalability from Google App Engine even when we were spiking 350 requests per second during the finals.
+    ... we saw over 1,000,000 page views from 93 countries around the world, and experienced incredible stability and scalability from Google App Engine even when we were spiking 350 requests per second during the finals.
 It was a big win for Norex, and App Engine has proven itself to be a serious contender for developing scalable web applications.
-Thanks so much to the Google App Engine team for providing such an outstanding product!"
+Thanks so much to the Google App Engine team for providing such an outstanding product!

     `link <http://googleappengine.blogspot.com/2009/09/agile-paddling-with-app-engine-lessons.html>`_

 Director's Cut